projectcalico/calico/security/auto-host-endpoints.md

 calicoctl patch kubecontrollersconfiguration default --patch='{"spec": {"controllers": {"node": {"hostEndpoint": {"autoCreate": "Enabled"}}}}}'
 ```

-If successful, the host endpoints are created for each of your cluster's nodes:
+If successful, host endpoints are created for each of your cluster's nodes:

 ```bash
 calicoctl get heps -owide